-So if you’re teaching about adding fractions, that’s your learning objective.
+For example, if you’re teaching about adding fractions, that would be the topic of your anchor chart.

 The second step is to gather the supplies you’ll need.

-- White Anchor Chart Paper (with or without lines)
+- A large piece of chart paper (with or without lines)

 - Permanent Markers

-As students brainstorm and discuss ideas, you write them on the chart.
+As students brainstorm and discuss ideas during the lesson, you write them on the anchor chart.

-Have students do the thinking and brainstorming while you record their responses, guiding them and adding your “suggestions” for the chart here and there.
+Have students do the thinking and brainstorming while you record their responses, guiding them and adding your “suggestions” to the chart here and there.